Impossibility of Quantum Private Queries

 The impossibility result of Theorem~\ref{thm:main-result} also holds for the secure evaluation of any function and, in particular, for different variants of oblivious transfer~\cite{HänggiWinkler2024}.

 The proof techniques developed for this result can be used to prove results on the efficiency of protocols that implement a two-party function from oblivious transfer or other resource primitives~\cite{HänggiWinkler2024}.
-For example, it can be shown that securely implementing an instance of 1-out-of-n oblivious transfer requires at least approximately $n-1$ instances of 1-out-of-2 oblivious transfer, also when using quantum protocols.
+For example, it can be shown that securely implementing an instance of 1-out-of-$n$ oblivious transfer requires at least approximately $n-1$ instances of 1-out-of-2 oblivious transfer, also when using quantum protocols.

-\emph{Discussion.}|\,We have shown the impossibility of secure quantum protocols for cheat-sensitive symmetric private information retrieval by giving an explicit attack on any such protocol.
+\emph{Discussion.} We have shown the impossibility of secure quantum protocols for cheat-sensitive symmetric private information retrieval by giving an explicit attack on any such protocol.
 This generic attack can be applied even when the functionality is only approximated and even if the security guarantees for the owner of the database are strongly relaxed.
 It implies that any theoretical protocol proposed for quantum private queries or experimental implementation can only be secure against a restricted adversary.
+Finding the minimal physical or computational assumptions that enable quantum symmetric private information retrieval is an open problem to be answered in future research.
+It would also be interesting to investigate whether there exist assumptions allowing secure protocols only in the cheat-sensitive setting, but not in the non–cheat-sensitive model.

 \onecolumngrid